-Oklahoma Baptist Homes for Children hosted its fourth annual Women of Compassion banquet at Devon Energy Center on Saturday, April 1.
+Oklahoma Baptist Homes for Children (OBHC) hosted its fifth annual Women of Compassion event at The Mayo Hotel in Tulsa on Saturday, April 14.

 Women of Compassion began in 2014, with 112 members in its inaugural year.
 It started as an opportunity to gather like-minded women from Oklahoma in support of causes they care about.
 Every year, grant requests are submitted and members vote how their donations will be invested in support of the cause they feel has the biggest need.
 One hundred eighty four women of all ages and denominations joined Women of Compassion this year, with the total number of donations surpassing $186,000.

 The theme of the yearly event is “Cups of Kindness.”
 Women from across Oklahoma gathered to hear a great speaker, worship together, fellowship with one another and vote which cause they desire to support.

 “Women of Compassion has made such an impact on the ministries of OBHC by filling the different needs we have year after year,” said Shonda Flowers, OBHC Development Representative.
 “After five years, I am amazed how our group has continued to grow every year.
 The generosity of Women of Compassion is contagious and our women have told their friends about their excitement.”